trick77/docker-observium/agent-local/README.md

 Please note that installing the scripts alone isn't sufficient.
 Refer to [Observium's documentation](https://docs.observium.org/unix_agent/) for guidance on how to use them.

-## Script installation

-Use the provided `install.sh` to directly install from this repository without cloning it:
-`bash ...`

 ## dpgk

 This local agent script supplies package information to Observium.
 This information is cached for up to 30 minutes